gbpadovan/matchgenius.app/README.md

 1. Frontend: Next.js with React, using the App Router pattern
 2. UI Framework: Tailwind CSS with shadcn/ui components
-3. Authentication: NextAuth.js for user authentication and session management
+3. Authentication: Supabase Auth for user authentication and session management
-4. Database: PostgreSQL with Drizzle ORM for data modeling and queries
+4. Database: PostgreSQL with Supabase for data storage and queries
 5. AI Integration: AI SDK for connecting to various AI models
 6. Payment Processing: Stripe for subscription management